 I don’t make my own spreads, but I’ve found a strawberry chia seed spread that I love.
 If I’m in the mood for a peanut butter and jelly sandwich, it’s what I use to make a sweet snack!
 Here’s a good strawberry chia seed jam recipe if you’re up to making it yourself!

 I’ve been rotating smoothies between overnight oats for these last couple of weeks too.
-I throw in some almond milk, dragon fruit, fresh strawberries, frozen berries, a small avocado and chia seeds and blend.
+I throw in some oat milk, dragon fruit, fresh strawberries, frozen berries, a small avocado and chia seeds and blend.
 Talk about yum!
 Some days, I ditch the almond milk and add Perrier water with some orange juice if I want a fruity carbonated smoothie!

 Add some chia seeds to your yogurt for extra fiber!
 I haven’t done it in a while, but I love adding a tablespoon of chia seeds to Noosa Yoghurt for some extra crunch.
 I like that Noosa Yoghurt has probiotics in it in case I forget to take my own probiotics.
-They have many flavors and my favorites are raspberry, lemon or honey.
+They have many flavors and my favorites are strawberry rhubarb, lemon or honey.

 For some omega-3 fats, add chia seeds to your salad!
 Personally, I don’t sprinkle chia seeds on salads.
 Instead, I mix half of a teaspoon into my dressing and pour it on my salad to get my superfood serving.
-Just don’t forget your toothpick! 😉
+Just don’t forget your toothpick! ::wink::

 Additionally, a few more ways to use chia seeds is to make chia pudding or mix with water for a hydrating drink.
 I grew up on chia seeds so I’m looking forward to creating some recipes with them for future posts on the blog.